isomerpages/govtech-im8/_control-catalog/About Control Catalog.md

 should be implemented or a <strong>guideline</strong> which is best practice for consideration.&nbsp; A control can be tagged as requirement for low-risk systems but tagged as guideline for systems in sandbox stage.
-The list of system security plans are listed <a href="/profile/low-risk/" rel="noopener nofollow" target="_blank">here</a>.
+The list of controls for these profiles are listed <a href="/profile/low-risk/" rel="noopener nofollow" target="_blank">here</a>.
 You may refer to sample JSON files
 <a href="https://github.com/GovtechSG/tech-standards" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p>Each system is to define a system security plan that comprises the implementable
 controls.&nbsp; Agencies and their industry partners are to apply the controls